+Nose surgery, or rhinoplasty, is designed to improve the shape, size, and overall appearance of the nose with the goal of achieving enhanced facial balance.
 Rhinoplasty is one of the most difficult surgical procedures to perform.
-The delicate framework of the nose must be manipulated in a manner that not only produces immediate results, but results that will endure for the patient’s lifetime.
+The delicate framework of the nose must be manipulated in a manner that not only produces immediate results, but a final outcome that will endure for the patient’s lifetime.
 Our board-certified facial plastic surgeons, J. David Kriet, MD and Clinton D. Humphrey, MD, excel in rhinoplasty and perform the highest volume of rhinoplasty surgeries in the Kansas City area.
 From primary rhinoplasties to complex secondary or revision rhinoplasty procedures, our surgeons have the advanced skill and expertise to achieve outstanding results for patients seeking cosmetic and/or functional enhancement of their nose.